The Time Variable

 Flow

 Some modes of ventilation do not utilize Itime (IT).
 Instead, the time in inspiration is affected by the peak flows that are utilized to deliver the breaths.
 Most commonly, this is seen with Volume Control Ventilation.
 The clinician will set the peak flow of air the ventilator will deliver when giving the set volume.
 How does this information relate to the time needed for inspiration?
 Returning once again to the balloon analogy, if a volume of 100mls is the overall target, Balloon 1 has a peak flow of 60Lpm vs Balloon 2 has a peak flow of 30Lpm.
-Obviously, the balloon with the air filling it at a faster rate will achieve the target volume in less time and at a lower pressure.
+Obviously, the balloon with the air filling it at a faster rate will achieve the target volume in less time but at a higher pressure.
 The clinician will not set an Itime here.
 The ventilator IT will depend on the set parameters of the volume and flowrate of the air.

 License